tegola-hubs/tegola-hubs.github.com/tegola-history.md

 By the summer of 2008 we had completed the research testbed, a ring of five relays, and a number of research projects were started as described on our [research pages].
+We also "borrowed" a number of retired desktop PCs from our department, the [School of Informatics], and gave them to members of the community.
+This turned out to be by far the best way of getting people of all ages to use the internet.
+The younger members, especially the children,  needed no instruction and taught the oldies.

-Tegola was frequently in the news, it had substantial press coverage and it was one of the stimuli for the Royal Society of Edinburgh's Digital Scotland report;  though it failed to make any immediate impact on Scottish Government
+Tegola was frequently in the
+news, it had substantial press coverage and it was one of the stimuli for the Royal Society of Edinburgh's Digital Scotland report;  though it failed to make any immediate impact on Scottish Government